-All modules employ the online learning system, Blackboard, for the dissemination of information, the accumulation of study materials, for assessment, and in some cases online discussion.
+All modules are augmented by activities in the online learning environment, Blackboard, for the dissemination of information, the accumulation of study materials, for assessment, and interaction with teachers and other students.
 Many modules will offer video, film or other recordings among their materials as well as links to other sources.